top of page

 Level 2 charging

-Every car comes with a Level 1 charging cord that can be used to charge the car from any standard 120V household outlet.
-Level 1 charging works well if you, on average, drive less than 30 miles/day.
-Make sure to have an electrician install a new, high quality outlet for you.
+Almost every car comes with a Level 1 charging cord that can be used to charge the car from any standard 120V household outlet.
+Level 1 charging works well if you drive on average less than 30 miles/day.
+Make sure to have an electrician install a new, high-quality outlet and inspect the wiring for safe use.

 20200208_204133-1000m.jpg